nsinitsyn/CliBuilder/README.md

 ### Support double quotes

-You can set the value with spaces in double quotes.
-For previous sample it can be:
+You must set the value with spaces in double quotes.
+For previous sample input value can be:

 ```sh
 docker run --name my-container -e "ConnectionString=Host = postgres; Port=5432; Database = MyDB;"